johanneshagspiel/johanneshagspiel.com/_pages/bookshelf.md

 ---
 ## Bookshelf

-Those are the books I've read at least in part since the somewhat arbitrary moment of getting a reMarkable tablet, as it marked a big change in my reading habits.
-Even if I'm reading on e-ink, I love to wander around physical libraries in search for titles.
-I'm reading for three main reasons: to be inspired, to be mindblown, and to be entertained.
-Bold entries are all-time favorites.

-<div class="top-pad"><blockquote class="quoteback" darkmode="" data-title="Cloud Cuckoo Land" data-author=" Anthony Doerr" cite="https://www.anthonydoerr.com/books/cloud-cuckoo-land">
-Each of these books, child, is a door, a gateway to another place and time.
-You have your whole life in front of you, and for all of it, you'll have this.
-It will be enough, don't you think?<br>
-<footer> Anthony Doerr<cite> <a href="https://www.anthonydoerr.com/books/cloud-cuckoo-land">https://www.anthonydoerr.com/books/cloud-cuckoo-land</a></cite></footer>
-</blockquote><script note="" src="https://cdn.jsdelivr.net/gh/Blogger-Peer-Review/quotebacks@1/quoteback.js"></script></div>

 - The Dark Forest, Cixin Liu
 - The Three-Body Problem, Cixin Liu
 - Dune Messiah, Frank Herbert